 - Physically restrain a child or young person except in exceptional circumstances, e.g. to prevent injury, damage to property or collections or to prevent theft.
-In these circumstances minimum restraint should be used. - Commit or attempt to commit any act which may endanger persons or property, or which breaches any safety rule, organisation policy or legislation. - Engage in any form of physical or verbal abuse, threatening behaviour or harassment on the organisation's premises or when working on the organisation's business off site. - Provide personal telephone numbers/ contact details to any child/young person encountered through work. - Communicate with any child encountered through work through social networking sites (with the exception of official or approved social network channels, e.g. HRP's Facebook page and then only if that is appropriate to your role and with your line managers knowledge and approval). - Provide lifts in a personal vehicle to children. - Put yourself in a position where you take on the role of being the individual with primary responsibility for the care, safety or welfare of a child. - Do things of a personal nature for children/young people that they can do for themselves or their supervising adult can do for them, e.g. taking them to the toilet. - Allow or engage in inappropriate touching of any kind.
-The main principles of touch are: - The desired touch should always be initiated by the child - Touch should always be appropriate to the age and stage of development of the child
+In these circumstances minimum restraint should be used. - Commit or attempt to commit any act which may endanger persons or property, or which breaches any safety rule, organisational policy or legislation. - Engage in any form of physical or verbal abuse, threatening behaviour or harassment on the organisation's premises or when working on the organisation's business off site. - Communicate with any child encountered through work through social networking sites (with the exception of official or approved social network channels, e.g. HRP's Facebook page and then only if that is appropriate to your role and with your line managers knowledge and approval). - Provide lifts in a personal vehicle to children. - Put yourself in a position where you take on the role of being the individual with primary responsibility for the care, safety or welfare of a child. - Do things of a personal nature for children/young people that they can do for themselves or their supervising adult can do for them, e.g. taking them to the toilet. - Allow or engage in inappropriate touching of any kind.
+The main principles of touch are: - The desired touch should always be initiated by the child - Touch should always be appropriate to the age and stage of development of the child - Communicate with children on social media.
+This includes posting pictures of children visiting HRP sites and posting them on social media accounts, or creating content and communications that might create a safeguarding risk. - Provide personal telephone numbers/ contact details to any child/young person encountered through work.